Interested in getting more involved with your community?

-If you are interested in serving on the Village of Oxford Zoning Board of Appeals please complete a Board & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for addtional information.
-You may also submit a completed application to email@example.com.
+If you are interested in serving on the Village of Oxford Zoning Board of Appeals please complete a Boards & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for additional information.
+You may also submit a completed application to firstname.lastname@example.org.

 Downtown Development Authority (DDA)

 The Oxford Downtown Development Authority is designed to be a catalyst in the development of the Village's downtown district.
 To that end, the Oxford DDA is dedicated to the promotion, development, and historic preservation of downtown Oxford.

 The DDA works on a variety of projects, both large and small, in an effort to promulgate the development of the downtown district and support the businesses and stakeholders within the area.
 Some projects include large infrastructure projects including constructing parking downtown, as well as installing transformative streetscapes, and community place-making and business-supporting investments.

 The Oxford DDA maintains a 9 member board of directors that are responsible for the oversight of the organization and its mission, as well as 4 sub-committees that are designed to address the individual areas of focus for the Oxford DDA.
 These sub-committees include Economic Restructuring, Promotion, Design, and Organization.
 Members of the Oxford DDA Board are expected to participate on sub-committees as well.
 DDA Board members serve 4 year terms.